4 min read

 For baseline ecommerce compliance, many platforms start with a clean white background photo.
 If your workflow needs clean cutouts, use our guide on how to remove background from image.
 For high-impact context and scenes, build on AI product photography.

-Elements of a Great Hero Shot (The Checklist Pros Use)
+Elements of a Great Hero Shot: A Practical Checklist

 1) Clear subject hierarchy